wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/4-prepare-content-for-the-feed.md

 organization.
 You work with other communication specialists on your team to decide upon a publishing schedule that ensures new content is created at least every 30 days from organizational news sites and other sites.
-The most important news posts will get boosted to make sure they are seen.
+The most important news posts will get boosted to make sure they're seen.
 Additionally, the communications team develops a similar schedule for “All company” posts and announcements in Yammer.
 As often as possible, video news links will be